On packing dijoins in digraphs and weighted digraphs: is true.

 \begin{theorem}[Brualdi~\cite{Brualdi69}] Let $M$ be a matroid over ground set $V$.
 Then for every two distinct bases $B_1,B_2$, and for each $u\in B_1-B_2$, there exists a $v\in B_2-B_1$ such that $B_1\tr \{u,v\},B_2\tr \{u,v\}$ are bases. \end{theorem}

 \begin{CO} Every matroid of rank at most two is strongly base orderable. \end{CO}

 \begin{theorem} Let $(D=(V,A),w)$ be a sink-regular weighted $(\tau,\tau+1)$-bipartite digraph such that $\rho(\tau,D,w)\leq 2$.
-Then there exists a $w$-weighted packing of dijoins of size $\tau$. \end{theorem} \begin{proof} Observe that $M_1(D,w)$ has rank $\rho(\tau,D,w)$, which is at most $2$.
+Then there exists a $w$-weighted packing of dijoins of size $\tau$. \end{theorem} \begin{proof} Observe that $M_1(D,w)$ has rank $\disc(V)=\rho(\tau,D,w)\leq 2$, where the equality follows from \Cref{disc}~(1).
 Thus, by \Cref{SBO-rank-2}, $M_1(D,w)$ is strongly base orderable, so \Cref{SBO-weighted-packing} proves the existence of a $w$-weighted packing of dijoins of size $\tau$. \end{proof}

 In the appendix (\S\ref{sec:rho=2-elementary}), we give an elementary though less insightful proof of \Cref{rho=2-sink-reg}, based solely on the content of \S\ref{sec:rho=1}.